st-korn/KornToDoList/README.md

 * The application accepts incoming only **HTTP**-requests on the port `LISTEN_PORT`.
 The application does not listen or open any HTTPS connections.

 * Internal cloud HTTPS-proxy servers usually take over SSL encryption and translate to the application only HTTP-requests inside the cloud infrastructure.
 For example, <https://www.clever-cloud.com>.
 When translating requests, a cloud proxy usually sets a header `X-Forwarded-Proto`.
-Using this header, you can determine how the initial request from the user's browser arrived: over HTTP or HTTPS? <https://www.clever-cloud.com/blog/engineering/2015/12/01/redirect-to-https-in-play/>
+Using this header, you can determine how the initial request from the user's browser arrived: over HTTP or HTTPS. <https://www.clever-cloud.com/blog/engineering/2015/12/01/redirect-to-https-in-play/>

 * If the request from the browser came over the HTTP-protocol, the system returns the `301 (Moved Permanently)` redirection to the corresponding HTTPS page.